Skip to main content

 Who Can Apply

-Unfortunately, these are not available for temporary conditions such as recent injuries, surgery recovery, or pregnancy.
-To keep things fair, we can't make any exceptions to these rules.
-Thank you for your understanding.
+Unfortunately, they're not available for temporary conditions like recent injuries, surgery recovery, or pregnancy.
+To keep things fair for everyone, we can't make exceptions to this — thanks for understanding.

 Access Cards & Application Process

-To use any of our accessible facilities, including the Personal Assistant (PA) Ticket Scheme), you must complete our Accessibility Provisions Application and hold either:
+To use any of our accessible facilities (including the Personal Assistant (PA) Ticket Scheme), you'll need to complete our Accessibility Provisions Application and hold either:

 • a valid Nimbus Access Card, or